scalameta/metals/docs/editors/emacs.md

 (use-package yasnippet)

 ;; Add company-lsp backend for metals.
-;;   (depending on your lsp-mode version it may be oupdated see:
+;;   (depending on your lsp-mode version it may be outdated see:
 ;;    https://github.com/emacs-lsp/lsp-mode/pull/1983)
 (use-package company-lsp)